raexera/yoru/.github/README.md

 feel free to steal anything from here but don't forget to give me **credits** :)

-AwesomeWM is the most powerful and highly configurable, next generation framework window manager for X, Although it takes time and effort to configure it, but I'm very satisfied with the result.
+AwesomeWM is the most powerful and highly configurable, next generation framework window manager for X, Although it takes time and effort to configure it, but I'm very satisfied with this aesthetic result.

-This is a beautiful user interface isn't it?

-These dotfiles are made with love, for sure.

 <!-- INFORMATION -->